-When we went to Disney World my mom, dad, brother, and cousin went with us for the first 8 days.
+When we went to Disney World, my mom, dad, brother, and cousin went with us for the first 8 days.
 Then it was just my husband, Cam, and I for the rest.
 It was the best of both worlds.
 We had extra hands yet alone time with our little family.
 On the days my family were there, my brother and I would get up early and hit the parks then in the afternoon everyone else met up with us.
 My hubby and daughter got to sleep in and I still got to do my early Disney mornings.
-I know my hubby thoroughly enjoyed this part because he hates me getting him up so early while we’re there!
+I know my husband thoroughly enjoyed this part because he hates me getting him up so early while we’re there!

 When we were at restaurants they were lifesavers!
-As you can imagine, going out to eat can be hit or miss with a baby!
+As you know, going out to eat can be hit or miss with a baby!
 We have been very lucky in that she hasn’t caused too many scenes while out to eat but I’m always so nervous that it’s going to happen.
 It was especially nice at table services to have extra people there so that they could help entertain her and pass her around since those take longer.
-One thing I took from this trip is that next time we will probably try the Quick Service dining plan instead of the Plus Dining plan and pay out of pocket for a character meal or two.
+One thing I took from this trip is that next time we will probably try the Quick Service dining plan instead of the Plus Dining plan.
+We’ll just pay out of pocket for a character meal or two.
 At this age she is just not about sitting for long periods and with all that is going on around the parks and her seeing outside, she wanted to be on the go!
 She definitely is my child in that sense!

 If you have grandparents or other family that want to go to Disney with your little one, let them.
-There’s nothing better than family memories and plus you’ll have some extra help.
+There’s nothing better than family memories plus you’ll have some extra help.
 I’m thankful I was brought up on Disney by both my parents and grandparents so it was even more special to see my parents there with Cam.

 Take a ton of videos and pictures.

 “Why would you take a baby to Disney when they will never remember it?”
-I’ve heard that comment a time or two!
+I’ve sure heard that comment a time or two!
 The thing is, is that no, she won’t remember it but my husband and I sure will!!
 Those moments of her first meeting Mickey and giving him nonstop kisses that made me teary-eyed and her walking around Disney Springs with pigtails, her shades, and her stuffed Mickey in hand, taking in all the sights, are some of my absolute favorite memories.